tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 The *Cleanup* pause refines the collection set candidate list: G1 calculates an efficiency score based on occupancy and connectedness of the candidate regions, and drops those that are unlikely or too hard to collect due to efficiency concerns.
 This [post](/2021/02/26/early-prune.html) gives more details about this mechanism.

-Often, these regions would not reclaim much space anyway, sometimes much less even than is used up by promotion, taking a lot of time to collect and even worse just lengthen the time until the next marking.
+Often, these regions that were dropped would not reclaim much space anyway, sometimes much less even than is used up by promotion, taking a lot of time to collect and even worse just lengthen the time until the next marking.

 At this point G1 is ready to collect old generation regions to start the space reclamation phase.
-However to keep [minimum mutator utilization](https://dl.acm.org/doi/10.1145/381694.378823) G1 is forced to wait until another, final young-only **Prepare Mixed** garbage collection before mixed collections.
+However to keep [minimum mutator utilization](https://dl.acm.org/doi/10.1145/381694.378823) G1 is forced to wait until another, final young-only **Prepare Mixed** garbage collection before starting mixed collections.

 #### Concurrent Cleanup ####